ustaalon/LethalCompany.LaserControl/README.md

 # Laser Control
 Binding the laser pointer to the turret.
 What bad things could happen?
+(Still in developing)

 ## How To Use?
-1. Find a pointer laser
+1. Find or buy pointer laser
 2. Point it to the turret body or to someone

 - If you point it to the body - turret will be offline for 5 seconds